 - Good level of numeracy and literacy

 - Experience of working with young people and communities which may be in a voluntary role

 - Ability to build relationships and relate well to people

 - Ability to work in a changing environment

 - Commitment to challenging prejudice and ignorance

-- Ability to develop work with young people to achieve planned outcomes
+- Ability to develop work with young people and communities to achieve planned outcomes

 - Ability to work as part of a team